Habil-0105/JournalBaby/PROJECT_CONTEXT.md

 2. **Drag writes on every tick, not on commit.** The drag's `onChanged` calls `store.moveElement` with the current `start + translation`, so model / visual / hit‑test rectangle are always in lockstep — no temporary visual offset to reconcile on `onEnded`.
 3. **Cascading default placement for new blocks.** `nextDefaultPosition()` is a creation‑time convenience (`(inset + col*spacing, inset + row*spacing)`); once created, the element owns its position.
 4. **The board renders at a fixed 1:1 scale.** There is no zoom or pan.
 Element drag, width/height handles, and PencilKit touches all read the `"canvas"` named coordinate space directly.
 Because `PageCarouselView` reports a *scaled-down* `pageSize` (≈ 45% of container width) to `store.updateCanvasSize`, the effective element coordinate space is also that scaled size — element positions are clamped against the page's own size, not the screen's.
   5. **Mode boundary is the single gate on element interaction.** The element `ForEach` in `PageContentView` is gated by `.allowsHitTesting(isCurrent && store.writingMode)`.
 In carousel mode (`!writingMode`) no element on the current page is hit-testable — taps, double-taps, drags, and resize handles all fall through to the parent carousel (where the swipe and pinch-in gestures live).
-In writing mode the same elements are fully interactive. `drawMode` is no longer the gate; it only mirrors `writingMode` for the toolbar and is reset by `exitWritingMode()` so the carousel's swipe guard (`!store.drawMode`) re-enables on return.
+In writing mode the same elements are fully interactive. `drawMode` is no longer the gate; it only mirrors `writingMode` (reset by `exitWritingMode()`) and survives as the carousel's swipe guard (`!store.drawMode`, plus the page background-tap guard in `PageContentView`) so navigation re-enables on return.
 6. **Text editing is opt‑in and isolated.** A text block is draggable when *not* focused, so caret/selection gestures always win during editing.
 Height is auto‑measured (`AutoGrowingTextView.sizeThatFits` + `recalculateHeight` → `store.setTextHeight`).
 7. **Scribble strokes live in their own layer.** `store.scribble: PKDrawing` is independent of `elements`; PencilKit is the source of truth while Draw mode is on.
 Only the current page instantiates a `PKCanvasView`; neighbor pages render their scribbles as a static `UIImage` snapshot.
 8. **Block content lives in the Documents directory.** Image bytes are written directly into `Documents/Images/<UUID>.jpg`; audio is copied from a temp recording into `Documents/Audio/<UUID>.m4a`.
 The `CanvasElement` stores only the file name.